GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 ## Quotas

-Project and regional quotas can be managed via the `quotas` variable, but require configuring the quota project used by the Terraform provider.
-This can be done at the provider level via the `user_project_override` and `billing_project` [provider configurations](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference.html#user_project_override).
-Note that some module functionality will break with this configuration, so we recommend [definining an alias](https://developer.hashicorp.com/terraform/language/providers/configuration#alias-multiple-provider-configurations) for the Google provider changing module so that the quota resource uses it.
+Project and regional quotas can be managed via the `quotas` variable.

 ```hcl
 module "project" {